Banana Cream Cheesecake Bars

 • Nilla Wafer Cookie Crumbs: Break up any larger pieces, but don’t go too small.
 You want crumbs, not dust.

-• Cream Cheese: Always go for full-fat when you’re making no-bake cheesecake.
+• Cream Cheese: Always go for full-fat when you’re making no-bake cheesecake and make sure it’s completely softened.

 • Banana Cream Pudding Mix